3 Advanced Matching

 3.2 Random Seeds

-The following code will generate the same stimulus list each time it is run:
+For example, the following code will generate the same stimulus list each time it is run:

 3.3 Map Functions as Controls